 You may be able to get by without doing it, but you won't regret doing it, either.

-In the past five years or so, the cast iron cookware market has exploded with new, upscale options.
+In the past few years, the cast iron cookware market has exploded with new, upscale options.
 Artisan makers are offering cast iron skillets made the "old school" way.
 That is, hand poured and hand polished: processes that mass market makers like Lodge no longer use.
 (This is why inexpensive skillets have a rougher surface and are usually heavier than artisan brands.)

-So.
-If you're reading this, the real question looming in your mind is probably "Should I go with the Lodge, or should I splurge on one of the expensive brands?"
+If you're reading this, one question looming in your mind is probably "Should I go with the Lodge, or should I splurge on one of the expensive brands?"

 The answer is that it depends what you're looking for in a cast iron skillet.